jingles-mcjangles/pathway-shinyapp/README.md

 ### Files

-This repo should only contain:
+`.gitignore` has been set up such that this repo will only contain:

 * `README.md` - This readme file.
 * `sample-data.csv` - A `csv` file of example data.